Boating Accidents in Alabama

 At the offices of Smith & McGhee, P.C., our Dothan boat accident attorneys believe that you deserve to be compensated for your injuries after a boating accident caused by someone else’s negligence.
 When you call our law firm, we will go to work investigating and building your case, and assist you in filing your claim for damages.
 We will work hard to secure the settlement that you deserve, and if we are unsuccessful in our efforts, you will not owe us a dime.

-If you are ready to schedule your free consultation with our law offices, call us today at 334-708-3158.
+If you are ready to schedule your initial consultation with our law offices, call us today at 334-702-1744.

 We are here to serve you.
 Contact us today to get started on taking the first steps to improve your future after a boat accident.